SheebaHashmi/web-sprint-challenge-single-page-applications/README.md

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

-Ans: useRouteMatch hook is used to write resuable and code when using react router.
+Ans: useRouteMatch hook is used to write reuseable and efficient code when using react router.
 It provides a path and url variable which can be used to create route and link an element to a specific location.

 1. How would you explain form validation to someone who has never programmed before?